-These service details can then be used to automatically fill in other fields on the form, such as assign a ticket to a Support Group defined on a Service Offering.
+These service details can then be used to automatically fill in other fields on the form, such as assigning a ticket to a Support Group defined on a Service Offering.

-“Ensure you have CIs properly related according to CSDM 2.0”
+“Ensure you have CIs properly related according to CSDM”

 Scott Lemm, ServiceNow

-The “gift” from ServiceNow gives an example on how to implement the auto-assignment based on selected Service Offering.
-In order to make sure that this auto-assignment actually works, you need to “Ensure you have CIs properly related according to CSDM 2.0″ as described by the lab instructions.
-But how to ensure such a thing?
+To ensure that this auto-assignment works, you must “Ensure you have CIs properly related according to CSDM″ as described by the Knowledge lab instructions.
+But how do you ensure such a thing?

-First you need to understand the data model behind this functionality.
-The image above, showing the elements of the CSDM related to Incident Management can be extended a bit to include related Groups and responsible persons.
+First, you need to understand the data model behind this functionality.
+The image above, showing the elements of the CSDM related to Incident Management can be extended a bit to include related Groups.